Penny Cousineau-Levine

 Penny Cousineau-Levine (born March 31, 1947) is a Canadian photography theorist, curator, artist and professor.

 Life

 Cousineau-Levine was born in Fredericton, New Brunswick.
-She holds a Bachelor of Arts in English literature from the University of Manitoba (1969) and a Master of Fine Arts from the Visual Studies Workshop in Rochester, New York.
+She holds a Bachelor of Arts in English literature from the University of Manitoba (1969) and a Master of Fine Arts from the Visual Studies Workshop in Rochester, New York (1974).

 Cousineau is a full professor in the department of visual arts at the University of Ottawa.

 Work

 Cousineau-Levine is known for her book Faking Death: Canadian Art Photography and the Canadian Imagination, published by McGill-Queen's University Press in 2003.
 In this publication, she explores the specificity of Canadian photography from 1950 to 2000.
-The book includes reproductions and observations on more than 120 Canadian photographers, including Michel Lambeth, Charles Gagnon, Diana Thorneycroft, Sandra Semchuk and Raymonde April.
+The book includes reproductions and observations on more than 120 Canadian photographers, including Michel Lambeth, Charles Gagnon, Diana Thorneycroft, Sandra Semchuk, Geoffrey James and Raymonde April.

 Collections

 Several of Cousineau-Levine's early photographic works are included in the permanent collection of the National Gallery of Canada.